- Microsoft Teams is a versatile collaboration tool that seamlessly integrates a plethora of business tools

 Also, leave there any other questions or suggestions that you may have and we’ll surely check them out.

 If you want to unmute the microphones of all the Microsoft Teams meeting participants, go to your meeting roster and select the option Unmute all.
-Participants will then receive a notification informing them they can join the conversation.

 To change your Microsoft Teams audio settings, click on your profile photo and go to Settings > Devices and select the microphone you want to use by default.